gnarlymedia/Monte-Carlo-study-of-the-2D-Ising-model/README.md

 ### Within CLion, JetBrains' IDE for C projects
 The `CMakeLists.txt` file should give you everything you need to specify build targets and required libraries, allowing you to build and run within the IDE.

+## Preparation of report
+You can build the finished pdf of the report using the `Project4.tex` file and your favourite LaTeX compilation program.
+I used TexStudio on Mac <http://www.texstudio.org>